akarms/Java-Tutorials-/10.try with features/Note.md

 ---

-Actually we can do a sibtitute for finally block by using try with resources.
+Actually we can do a subtitute for finally block by using try with resources.

 ```java
 import java.util.Scanner;